t-neumann/slamdunk/doc/source/Dunks.rst

 **-m**               Flag to activate the multiple T->C conversion stringency: Only T->C conversions in reads with more than 1 T->C conversion will be counted.
 **-q**               Minimum base quality for T->C conversions to be counted (default: 0).
 **-t**               The number of threads to use for this dunk.
 This dunk runs single-threaded so the number of threads should be equal to the number of available samples (default: 1)
-**bam**    x         Fastq/BAM file(s) containing the final filtered reads.
+**bam**    x         BAM file(s) containing the final filtered reads.
 Can be multiple if multiple samples are analysed simultaneously.
 =========  ========  ================================================================================================================================================================================

 ------------------------------------------------------